-Australian Government, Attorney-General's Department, Ministry for the Arts Cultural Gifts Program (2011)

-Australian Government, Australian Taxation Office, Gifts and Fundraising, Deductible Gift Recipients

-The 'wind-up clause' states that the collection would be disposed of according to recognised museum ethics.

-The museum has a governing or managing body that takes overall responsibility for the museum.

-The museum's guiding document defines the roles of the governing body and its office-bearers.

-Appropriate guiding documents include:

-- a constitution or other organisational framework

-- terms of reference

-- an Act of Parliament.

-Renton, Guide for Meetings and Organisations, vol. 2 (2005)

-The governing body ensures that the roles and responsibilities associated with running the museum are clearly defined and allocated.

-An induction process helps new members of the governing body to learn about their responsibilities.
+BOOKS AND ONLINE PUBLICATIONS Australian Government, Attorney-General's Department, Ministry for the Arts Cultural Gifts Program (2011) WEB PAGES Australian Government, Australian Taxation Office, Gifts and Fundraising, Deductible Gift Recipients BENCHMARK A1.1.4 The 'wind-up clause' states that the collection would be disposed of according to recognised museum ethics.
+BOOKS AND ONLINE PUBLICATIONS ICOM, ICOM Code of Ethics for Museums (2013) MA, Code of Ethics for Art, History and Science Museums (1999) STANDARD A1.2 The museum has a governing or managing body that takes overall responsibility for the museum.
+BENCHMARK A1.2.1 The museum's guiding document defines the roles of the governing body and its office-bearers.
+TIPS Appropriate guiding documents include: a constitution or other organisational framework terms of reference an Act of Parliament.
+BOOKS AND ONLINE PUBLICATIONS Renton, Guide for Meetings and Organisations, vol. 2 (2005) Simpson, Collections Law, chapter 2 (2008) BENCHMARK A1.2.2 The governing body ensures that the roles and responsibilities associated with running the museum are clearly defined and allocated.
+TIPS An induction process helps new members of the governing body to learn about their responsibilities.
 It may be appropriate for the governing body to have an audit committee to oversee external and internal audit processes.

-Fishel, The Book of the Board (2008)

-Reynolds, Just a Tick (1999)
+BOOKS AND ONLINE PUBLICATIONS Fishel, The Book of the Board (2008) Reynolds, Just a Tick (1999)

-WFB PAGES